-- where possible, uses recent third-party financing received by the individual lessee as a starting point, adjusted to reflect changes in financing conditions since third party financing was received; - uses a build-up approach that starts with a risk-free interest rate adjusted for credit risk for leases held by the Bank, which does not have recent third-party financing; and - makes adjustments specific to the lease, e.g. term, country, currency and security.
+- where possible, uses recent third-party financing received by the Bank as a starting point, adjusted to reflect changes in financing conditions since the third party financing was received; - uses a build-up approach that starts with a risk-free interest rate adjusted for credit risk for leases held by the makes adjustments specific to the lease, e.g. term, country, currency and security.